rollbar/rollbar-gem/README.md

 ```

 For this to work, you'll also need to set up ratchet-agent--see its docs for details.

+## Using with Goalie

+If you're using [Goalie](https://github.com/obvio171/goalie) for custom error pages, you may need to explicitly add `require 'goalie'` to `config/application.rb` (in addition to `require 'goalie/rails'`) so that the monkeypatch will work.
+(This will be obvious if it is needed because your app won't start up: you'll see a cryptic error message about `Goalie::CustomErrorPages.render_exception` not being defined.)

 ## Using with Resque